-Gayla M. Baughman, songwriter and musician, is an instructor and the Academic Assistant at Christian Life College, Stockton, California, where she received a Bachelor of Arts in Christian Music.
-She has taught a variety of courses including Social Graces, Women's Ministries, Dating and Relationships, and Marriage and Family.
+Gayla M. Baughman, author, songwriter and musician, is the director of Women's Ministries at LifeChurch, Gilbert, AZ.
+She was formerly an instructor at Christian Life College, Stockton, California, where she received a Bachelor of Arts in Christian Music.
+She taught a variety of courses including Social Graces, Women's Ministries, Dating and Relationships, and Marriage and Family.
 During her musical career she recorded four projects with her family, The Bible Singing Bibb Family, two choir projects with Abundant Life Temple in Gladewater, Texas, as well as three recordings with her husband since their marriage in 1979.
 As the mother of two grown children she has now turned to writing and speaking as additional outlets for ministry.